-In a large mixing bowl, whisk nonfat dry milk, sugar, cocoa powder and creamer, if using, together until smooth.
+In a large mixing bowl, whisk nonfat dry milk, sugar, cocoa powder, and creamer, if using, until smooth.

-Using a funnel, pour the hot chocolate mix into a mason jar (compare prices), filling it about three-quarters of the way to the top.
+Using a funnel, pour the hot chocolate mix into a mason jar, filling it about 3/4 of the way to the top.

 Layer chocolate chips and miniature marshmallows on top of the hot chocolate mix.
-Seal the jar, tie with a ribbon, and include this recipe for making homemade hot chocolate with the mix.
+Seal the jar, tie with a ribbon, and include the recipe for making homemade hot chocolate using the mix.

-If using non-dairy creamer in the mix: Place 2-3 heaping tablespoons of the hot chocolate mix in a mug.
+If using the non-dairy creamer in the mix, place 2 to 3 heaping tablespoons of the hot chocolate mix in a mug.
 Add boiling water, and stir well.
-Top with chocolate chips and miniature marshmallows
+Top with chocolate chips and miniature marshmallows.

-If you aren't adding non-dairy creamer to the mix: Warm 6-8 oz. of milk in a saucepan or the microwave until hot, but not boiling.
-Add 2-3 heaping tablespoons of the hot chocolate mix.
+If you aren't adding non-dairy creamer to the mix, warm 6 to 8 ounces of milk in a saucepan or the microwave until hot, but not boiling.
+Add 2 to 3 heaping tablespoons of the hot chocolate mix.
 Stir well.
 Top with chocolate chips and miniature marshmallows.

 If you are gifting this homemade hot chocolate mix for the holidays, adding a bit of broken up candy cane would add the perfect festive touch—or you can add a whole candy cane to the outside of the jar that can be used as a stirrer.
 You can also add a few white chocolate chips, red and green mini M&Ms, or even crushed pretzels to sprinkle on top.
 Placing a couple caramel candies in the jar will bring delicious flavor to the hot beverage, and chocolate or colored sprinkles create a fun finish to the drink.
 To give the hot chocolate a little Mexican flair, add a few pinches of cinnamon to the mix.